 For example, if you’re a PA and want to become more involved with event management type-duties, express your interest in this area with your manager.
 If there’s a company-wide event on the calendar, you could suggest that you take on the logistics of organising it, for example.

-If the skills you want to develop requires more formal training, your manager may be able to organise this on your behalf, as helping you upskill is in their best interests as well.
+If the skills you want to develop require a more formal training, your manager may be able to organise this on your behalf, as helping you upskill is in their best interests as well.

 Outside of specific technical skills or areas you’d like to develop, you can also make small changes to your habits at work to help.
 For example, some people learn to develop hyper productivity by working off an empty inbox or trying new time management methods, like the pomodoro technique.